 Assuming that the restrictions under our debt agreements are met, our partnership agreements require us to distribute 100% of our available cash to our unitholders on a quarterly basis.
 Available cash is generally all of our cash receipts, less cash disbursements and adjustments for net changes in reserves.
 Currently, the common units owned by the public have a right to receive distributions of available cash before any distributions of available cash are made on the common units owned by Ferrell Companies, Inc. After the payment of any required distributions on our senior units, we must pay a distribution on the publicly-held common units before we pay a distribution on the common units held by Ferrell Companies.
 If there exists an outstanding amount of deferred distributions on the common units held by Ferrell Companies of \$36 million, the common units held by Ferrell Companies will be paid in the same manner as the publicly-held common units.
 While there are any deferred distributions outstanding on common units held by Ferrell Companies, we may not increase the distribution to our public common unitholders above the highest quarterly distribution paid on our common units for any of the immediately preceding four fiscal quarters.
 After payment of all required distributions, we will use remaining available cash to reduce any amount previously deferred on the common units held by Ferrell Companies.

 This distribution priority right is scheduled to end December 31, 2005, or earlier if there is a change of control, we dissolve or Ferrell Companies sells all of our common units held by it.
-The termination of this distribution priority may adversely affect the market price for our common units.
+Whether an extension of the expiration of the distribution priority is likely or unlikely involves several factors that are not currently known and/or cannot be assessed until a time closer to the expiration date.
+The termination of this distribution priority may lower the market price for our common units.